CoEDL/git-learn/README.md

 Make a folder for the toy project and get in there.
 ```
-mkdir git-learn
+mkdir git-learn-test
-cd git-learn
+cd git-learn-test
 ```

 Initialise this folder as a git repository.
+This creates a bunch of hidden files which git uses to track the history of your work in this folder.
 ```
 git init
 ```

-Make a file.
+Make an empty file.
 ```
 touch names.txt
 ```

-Now we can add the new file to the `staging area`.
-This step is required before we can commit.
+Now we can **add** the new file to git's `staging area`.
+This step is required before we can "commit".
 ```
 git add names.txt
 ```

-And commit the change, with a message.
+And **commit** the change, with a message (`-m` is an option for including a message in the same command as the commit).
 ```
 git commit -m "Make a name file"
 ```

-Have a look at the log with this command.
+Have a look at what has changed with this command, which views the change log in a simple format.
 ```
 git log --pretty=oneline
 ```